raphaelmayer/2d-stealth-game/README.md

 - need to adjust camera scrolling speed based on zoom level

 ### Features
+- Implement dedicated sound engine wrapping sdl as part of our engine.
 - implement actual AI state machine
 - create and switch to a new testing map
 - Sprint feature
 - Stances?
 Crouch, Prone
+- design and implement a dedicated `AnimationSystem`

 ### Low priority
 - handle window resizing
 - UI rendering needs to be adjusted
 - we broke `ProgressSystem` because it relies on `interactable.isTextVisible`
 - Change CMake config for assets.
 Currently it is kind of cumbersome (see `src/CMakeLists.txt`)
+- The font should not be owned by engine, at least not hardcoded as it is right now.
+- Reevaluate rendering functions API regarding rect or vector as arguments (especially draw/fillRectangle).

+## Ideas for sound engine
+- add SoundLibrary class to hold all sound chunks (in game context)
+-